 MARK F. JOHNSON

-Mark F. Johnson was promoted to President and COO of Florida Capital Bank, N.A. in March, 2016.
+Mark F. Johnson was promoted to President and COO of Florida Capital Bank, N.A. in March 2016.
 He previously served as President and CEO of Florida Capital Bank Mortgage.
-Since his appointment as President and COO of the bank, Johnson has been focused on growing the company’s three core business: mortgage lending, conventional and government guaranteed commercial lending, and electronic banking.
+Since his appointment as President and COO of the bank, Johnson has been focused on growing the company’s four core business: mortgage lending, warehouse lending, government-guaranteed, and conventional commercial lending, and specialty banking.
 In the last year, Florida Capital Bank has made significant investments in technology and human resources that has created an engaging and efficient work environment focused on outstanding service to clients.

 Prior to joining Florida Capital Bank in 2006, Mark founded and was President and CEO of Florida Bank Mortgage, a division of Florida Bank, N.A. from 2002 to 2004.
 From 1976 to 2002, he was employed by HomeSide Lending where he last served as Executive Vice President of Production and Secondary marketing.
 He is also the past Chairman of the Mortgage Bankers of America Secondary Capital Markets Committee, past member of the Fannie Mae Southeast Region and Residential Funding Corporation Advisory Boards, and a graduate of the School of Mortgage Banking.
 He holds a Bachelors of Business Administration degree from Valdosta State College.